ngnjs/libcrypto/README.md

 1. Generate RSA or ECDSA Private/Public Keypairs (PEM)
 2. Sign & Verify Content (using PEM keys) - Not yet supported by Deno
 3. Encrypt/Decrypt Content (AES)

+All keys, signatures, and encrypted outputs are Base64 encoded strings (not hex!).
+Base64 is approximately 25% more efficient than hex (Base16), so the output will be smaller.

 ## Generate PEM Keypairs